arinchoi03/senior-enrichment/README.md

   x see details about a student on the **Single Student** view, including that student's campus

 - Actions: as a user I...
-  * can create a campus
+  x can create a campus - issue: when campus created, it gets added to students list??
-  * can edit a campus's info, including adding/removing a student to/from that campus
-  * can delete a campus
-  * can create a student
+  * can edit a campus's info, including adding/removing a student to/from that campus x can delete a campus x can create a student
-  * can edit a student's info, including the campus that student is assigned to x can delete a student - need to redirect to students page after
+  * can edit a student's info, including the campus that student is assigned to x can delete a student

 ### Routes